Axelvgtf/PhD-days-UMR-S-1158/content/authors/Roman DELUCENAY-CLARKE/_index.md

 ---
 # Display name
-title: Afaf BAJJIG
+title: Roman DELUCENAY-CLARKE

 # Username (this should match the folder name)
 authors:
-  - Afaf BAJJIG
+  - Roman DELUCENAY-CLARKE

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctorante
+role: Doctorant

 # Organizations/Affiliations
 organizations: